lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="types">Types</h4>

 Classes and structures are named using noun phrases.
 As well as protocols describing what an object is.
 Protocols which add abilities are named descriptively (e.g., `Sortable`).
-Generalization protocols can have the word `Procotol` at the end of their name:
+Generalization protocols can have the word `Protocol` at the end of their name:

 ```swift
 protocol AnimatedViewProtocol {